mei-friend/mei-friend.github.io/_docs/advanced/critapp.md

 ---
 # Critical apparatus

-Here we describe a functionality yet to be completed.
+Here we describe functionality yet to be completed.
 We plan to support  `<app>` and `<choice>` with all allowed children in a useful way yet to be discussed.
 To date, only the `<supplied>` element is supported for display and in inserting.

 ## Supplied element